gergokoncz/book_keeper/README.md

-# book_keeper
+# BookKeeper

-A streamlit application to keep track of the books that you are reading.
+A streamlit application to keep track of the books that you are reading or plan on reading.
+The app is deployed on [Streamlit Share](https://bookkeeper.streamlit.app/).

 ## Installation